NxtOne exists because understanding software shouldn’t require tribal knowledge, hours of log diving, or a team of senior engineers in a war room.

 The insight was that existing tools capture either too little information (like snapshot debuggers that show a single frame) or too much noise (like assembly-level recorders that drown you in data).
 Neither approach gives you what you actually need: a clear, queryable understanding of how your system behaves.

-So we built NxtOne — a platform that captures execution semantics at the right abstraction level, stores them as a knowledge graph, and lets AI reason about your system the way a senior engineer would.
+So we built NxtOne — a platform that captures runtime behaviors and actions at the right abstraction level and lets AI reason about your system the way a senior engineer would.

 Modern systems are distributed, event-driven, and polyglot.
 But our debugging tools still think in terms of single processes, static traces, and flat log files.